the yoga of self-awareness | spiritual yoga, stress management, and meaningful personal growth

 What Does Vairagya Mean?
 And How Does One Practice Vairagya?

-Detachment is just noticing the way(s) in which your awareness is absorbed in (or determined by) something.
-Detachment is becoming conscious of what was determining your awareness at any given moment.
-The result of “detaching” from something is just a different sense of said thing; most basically, you see that there is something about “you” (as awareness/consciousness) this is not reducible to the thing that was determining your awareness.
-At first, we are able to see how our awareness is consumed by conditional/temporary things in our experience such as thought/thinking, emotion, etc. Eventually, we are able to see how our awareness is possessed by our habitual ways of being.
-Freed from personal interest, we are then able to “complete” self-awareness as we recognize the non-optional features of our experience, such as embodiment.
+In our practice of detachment, we are first able to see how our awareness is pre-occupied with conditional/temporary things in our experience such as thought/thinking, emotion, etc. Eventually, we are able to see how our awareness is consumed by our habitual ways of being.
+Freed from personal interest, we are then able to “complete” self-awareness as we recognize the ways in which our awareness is possessed or determined by certain non-optional features of our experience, such as embodiment.
 The practice of vairagya is the practice of bearing witness to the ways in which your awareness is consumed/possessed/incarnated.
+(We can think of these as “attachments”.)
 Detachment begins by cultivating a relatively stiller “mind” (usually via some form of focused attention).

 Over time, as our attention becomes more and more focused, we are able to see the myriad (more complex/sophisticated) ways in which our attention is pre-occupied, the most important of which is the most primitive form of self-consciousness: desire—the impulse to self-transcend.